Kids and Families

 In our version of his quaint cabin, visitors can find chairs to sit in and books to read together next to the fireplace while looking out the windows to the trees and wildlife beyond.

-Venture down this woodland path to find villages, hamlets, and castles, created for gnomes, fairies, wizards, goblins, and other magical folk.
+Venture down this woodland path to find villages, hamlets and castles, created for gnomes, fairies, wizards, goblins and other magical folk.
+Nestled between the Native Woodland Walk and the North Woods, visitors get a peek at the lives of these elusive creatures in miniature displays created and maintained by our talented volunteers.
 You never know which magical creature may be hiding nearby to enjoy Tyler’s hospitality!

 What Lies Beneath?